 Many SRTOs deliver apprenticeship qualifications to existing tradespeople with a similar qualification e.g. auto-electrical apprenticeship undertaken by a qualified light vehicle mechanic.
-As this is different occupational outcome, the supervisor of the apprentice must hold the qualification being undertaken by the apprentice and if a copy of the qualification is not available the SRTO must record the experience and other supporting information relating to the qualification the apprentice is undertaking.
+As this is different occupational outcome, the supervisor of the apprentice must hold the qualification being undertaken by the apprentice.
+If a copy of the qualification is not available the SRTO must record the experience and other supporting information relating to the qualification the apprentice is undertaking.
 It is not acceptable to say 20+ years in a similar occupation.

-For instances where there are no supervisors available e.g. a new qualification, industry may put forward a proposal for modified supervision arrangements to be approved by the department.
-For further information about modified supervision arrangements refer to the policy on declaring apprenticeships and traineeships in Queensland on the Training website.
+For instances where there are no supervisors available (e.g. a new qualification), industry may put forward a proposal for modified supervision arrangements to be approved by the department.
+For further information about modified supervision arrangements refer to the Declaration of apprenticeships and traineeships in Queensland policy on the Training website.

 Number of apprentices to qualified persons (supervisors)

-The spreadsheet allows the SRTO to record details such as apprentice or trainee previous experience, current stage (if a recommencement), type of training contract (full-time, part-time or school-based), supervisor name, level of supervision required and how supervision is being undertaken.
+This section allows the SRTO to record details such as the apprentice or trainee's previous experience, current stage (if a recommencement), type of training contract (full-time, part-time or school-based), supervisor's name, level of supervision required and how supervision is being undertaken.

 SRTOs may choose to continue to use their own systems to capture information about workplace contacts and training record reviews; this is acceptable provided the information can be made available to departmental officers upon request.